Frequently Asked Questions

 What is the format I should use for my application?

-Please use a readable 12 point font, double-spaced.
+Please use Times New Roman 12 point font, double-spaced.

 Can one faculty member submit two different proposals each with a different student?